 Now that I’ve had a chance to play with the new GoPro HERO4 Session, here’s the first part of my detailed review.
 I’ll be posting further detailed reviews of specific aspects over coming days.

-The headline feature of the GoPro HERO4 Session is that it’s tiny.
-GoPros were already small.
-This one takes it to a new level.
+The headline feature of the HERO4 Session is that it’s tiny.
+GoPros were already small before, but this one takes it to a new level.
 And small also translate as light, which is likely to make it a very popular choice where every ounce matters, like using on drones.
 It also means less wind resistance and bulk, which is handy in uses where being streamlined and light matters.

 Crammed into that tiny package is a pretty powerful camera.
-It doesn’t have all the same features of the larger HERO4 Silver and Black models, and it doesn’t have the same high-end video modes like 4K of those cameras, but it packs high resolution video, 8MP photos, and timelapse capture.
+It doesn’t have all the same features of the larger HERO4 Silver and Black models, and it doesn’t have the same high-end video modes like 4K that those cameras have, but it packs high resolution video, 8MP photos, and timelapse capture.

 Here’s a more detailed overview of the GoPro HERO4 Session.
 Over the coming week or so I’ll be posting more detailed hands-on reviews of specific features.